magepal/magento2-checkout-success-misc-script/README.md

 ## Add Miscellaneous HTML and Scripts to Magento2 Checkout Success Page

 Add miscellaneous HTML and scripts quickly and easily to your Magento2 checkout success page.
-Also, ideal for testing new styling of your thank your page, adding new static blocks or other customization to your checkout page.
+Ideal for testing new page styling of your order confirmation page, adding new static blocks or other customization to your checkout page.

+Easily preview and make changes using our [Preview Order Confirmation Page](https://www.magepal.com/magento2/extensions/preview-order-confirmation-page-for-magento-2.html) extension without having to placing a new order or modifying Magento's core source code.

 ![success page miscellaneous html and scripts](https://image.ibb.co/gZcjAx/Success_Page_Miscellaneous_HTML_and_Scripts_by_magepal.gif)